 Even if your sugars are only a bit high, it means your body doesn’t “work” well with sugar.
-Some people are lucky, like me.
-I can eat a darn 100g packet of licorice and my sugar won’t go up.
-If you have sugar problems, you are more likely to get heart problems, stroke, kidney problems and peripheral vascular disease.
+Some people are born with genes that can tolerate sugar, but people with metabolic disease develop a resistance to Insulin and their sugars go up with too much carbohydrates.
+If you control your glucose intake, you can lower the risk of heart problems, stroke, kidney problems and peripheral vascular disease.
 What is that? check the video below.

 Diabetes can be a source of great pain.
 Either from nerve pain – neuropathy, blood vessel blockages causing muscle pains and eventually muscle damage – as in heart attacks and peripheral vascular disease.
 It causes severe emotional pain from disability – heart failure, kidney failure and stroke.
 Pay attention to your disease or it will likely greatly affect your life.

 When you have sugar problems there is information you need to know.
 Talk to your doctor or health care provider, but here is a summary of some information that could be helpful.